derhansen/sf_event_mgt/Documentation/ForAdministrators/CliCommands/Index.rst

 **Arguments**

-* `days` - Amount of days reduced from todays date for expired event selection
+* `days` - Amount of days reduced from todays date for expired event selection.

 **Options**